 • Another notable opportunity is associated with Lee Green district town centre, where there is a cluster of three proposed allocations, including Leegate Shopping centre (for which a planning application was submitted in 2018) and the adjacent Lee Green Sainsbury's site.
 This area is associated with a degree of relative deprivation, in an otherwise more affluent part of the Borough.
 The Local Plan explains that: "Development proposals must demonstrate how they will contribute to securing the long-term vitality and viability of Lee Green District centre, including by enhancing the place qualities of the centre as well as reinforcing its role as a key focal point for community activity in the East Area.
-Development proposals must contribute to a coordinated process of town centre renewal that responds positively to the area's distinctive character.
-They must also deliver a complementary mix of main town centre uses, along with new housing, whilst ensuring that the centre's predominant commercial and community role is maintained and enhanced."
+Development proposals must also deliver a complementary mix of main town centre uses, along with new housing, whilst ensuring that the centre's predominant commercial and community role is maintained and enhanced."
 There could be benefit to masterplanning the sites in combination, however this may be a challenge given the current application for Leegate Shopping Centre.